 I have a Free Printable for Cricut EasyPress 2 Settings that will give you a breakdown of temperatures and time.

 With the winter months I love snuggling up with a good cup of Hot Cocoa.
 I thought this would make for a cute sign so I decided to try out using Iron on with wood.
 It was a learning process but I love how the sign turned out.

 Snuggle up with a Cocoa Cup sign Supplies needed:

 - Wood sign (this one is 10 x 10)

 - Snuggle up with a Cocoa cup design

 I designed the sign in Cricut Design Space using Cricut access fonts and designs.

-Use the EasyPress 2, with lite pressure, for 40 seconds
+- Use the EasyPress 2, with light pressure, for 40 seconds

 How to apply Cricut Iron on Vinyl to Wood